All these time, you’ve been waiting for Google to Crawl your website.

 Additionally, use the hosting you have efficiently and improve your site’s cache.

-Copied content will decrease crawl rate as search engines can easily identify duplicate content.
+Copied content will decrease Google crawl rate as search engines can easily identify duplicate content.

 Duplicate content is clear evidence that you lack purpose and originality.